openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-This error code is returned when the input image size exceeds 50 MB.
+This error code is returned when the input image size exceeds 50MB.

 **Resolution Steps**

-1. Try to reduce the edited image size to under 50 MB.
+1. Try to keep the edited image size below 50MB.
 2. Validate the image size.

-## 16300007 Specified Atomic Service Download/Install Task Does Not Exist
+## 16300007 Specified Atomic Service Download/Install Task Not Found

 **Error Message**